keerthik/keerthik.github.io/dicestorm/game/index.md

 Learn more about gameplay // Coming Soon

 ## Asymmetric Factions
 Inspired by games like Blizzard Entertainment's StarCraft and the Command & Conquer series, Dicestorm features fully unique factions, with diverse units, options, and strategies.
-Pick the faction that suits your personality adn style.
+Pick the faction that suits your personality and style.

 Learn more about the factions // Coming Soon